 Installing the REMnux Virtual Appliance With VMware

-VMware will create the REMnux virtual machine in the designated folder.
-The import process can take 10-30 minutes, depending on the speed of your system.
+VMware will create the REMnux virtual machine in the designated location.
 Once this is done, you can delete the OVA file that you've downloaded.
-You don't need that file to run the imported virtual system.

-Prior to starting the virtual machine, consider modifying its properties, perhaps allocating more RAM to it, if you wish.
+Prior to starting the virtual machine, consider modifying its properties, perhaps allocating more RAM to it.

 Installing the REMnux Virtual Appliance With VirtualBox

-VirtualBox will create the REMnux virtual machine in the designated folder.
-The import process can take 10-30 minutes, depending on the speed of your system.
+VirtualBox will import the OVA and create the REMnux virtual machine in the designated location.
 Once this is done, you can delete the OVA file that you've downloaded.
-You don't need that file to run the imported virtual system.

 Update REMnux Software After Importing